Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 The Napahai Natural Lake Reserve alone is 90% of Singapore’s size at 660km sq wide.
 The best way to explore the entire lake is to rent a car and drive along the entire coastline.
 Trust me, the views are worth it!

-*Pro-tip: The Napahai Lake and Songzalin Lamasery are very nearby.
-We recommend hiring a private car and visiting both in one day.
+*Pro-tip: Napahai Lake and Songzalin Lamasery are nearby so we recommend hiring a private car and visiting both in one day.

 Dukezong (獨克宗)